My Journey as a Creative Business Owner

 We’ve collaborated on various projects including photoshoots and chairs.
 We’ve listened to each other and offered support and ideas when the going got tough.
 You need friends like that!

 And I’m excited to tell you about a new venture we are doing together for creative women business owners.
-It’s called Pink Entreprenista, and we will be telling you more about it this fall.
+It’s called Pink Creatives, and we’ve already hosted our first retreat back in April 2022.
+You can read more about that adventure by clicking here.

-If what I’ve written above touches a nerve for you, then click here to get on our waitlist to be the first to hear about our new venture.
-We can’t wait to tell you!
+If what I’ve written above touches a nerve for you, then click here to get more information about the retreat.
+We can’t wait for you to join us!

 Get 24 chair upholstery ideas for your next project!